 “Savage [was] the kind of guy that [liked] to make sure that every single move, every single point, every single reason in the match – the storyline, the psychology – is pretty much taken apart, dissected, planned out…

-“With Ric [Flair] and I, when the promoter came to us and said we were going to Broadway – we were going the hour – most of the time we wouldn’t even talk about the match.
-We’d look at each other in the locker room and he’d say, ‘Ok, see you in the ring…’
+“With Ric [Flair] and I, when the promoter came to us and said we were going to Broadway – we were going the hour – most of the time, we wouldn’t even talk about the match.
+We’d look at each other in the locker room, and he’d say, ‘Okay, see you in the ring…’

 “We’d go out there and just wing it.

-“When we did that two-out-of-three falls match in New Orleans, we had our three finishes and that was it – the rest we called in the ring.
-We’d listen to crowd responses and if something came up in the course of a match and we got a good response from it, then ok –we’ve got a little fork in the road here and we’re gonna take a right and it changes.
+“When we did that two-out-of-three falls match in New Orleans, we had our three finishes, and that was it – the rest we called in the ring.
+We’d listen to crowd responses, and if something came up in the course of a match and we got a good response from it, then okay –we’ve got a little fork in the road here, and we’re gonna take a right, and it changes.
 That’s old school…”

-Ric Flair vs. Ricky Steamboat – World Heavyweight Championship, WCW Clash of the Champions, September 12, 1989
+Watch Ric Flair vs. Ricky Steamboat for the World Heavyweight Championship.
+WCW Clash of the Champions, September 12, 1989:

 “Whether or not it works, we just keep going through the numbers…

-“We got to the point where I’d turn a page in my notebook and I’d say, ‘Ok this is step one hundred and twelve, I’m going to do this, this and this – tell me the rest of the match…’ And he would go through and tell me the rest of the match.
+“We got to the point where I’d turn a page in my notebook, and I’d say, ‘Okay, this is step one hundred and twelve, I’m going to do this, this and this – tell me the rest of the match…’ And he would go through and tell me the rest of the match.

 “We would take bits and pieces of ideas that we came up with and try it in the house show that we were working that night, and if we got a pop from it, we’d say, ‘Okay, we’re going to use that in the pay-per-view…'”

-Randy Savage vs Ricky Steamboat – Intercontinental Championship, WrestleMania III, March 29, 1987
+Watch Randy Savage vs. Ricky Steamboat for the Intercontinental Championship, WrestleMania III, March 29, 1987

 Speaking of Ric Flair, here is what he had to say about Randy Savage and their match at WrestleMania VIII (H/T: WrestlingInc).

 “My thoughts about Randy are different.
 I think he was such a competitive guy.
-Randy had a really hard time relaxing and I feel bad.
+Randy had a really hard time relaxing, and I feel bad.
 I think about the times I used to say to him, ‘Hey man, just calm down and don’t worry about this and this and this.
 Whatever happens is going to happen.’
-If you go to sleep at night worrying about what’s going to happen the next day, it’s just too hard.
+If you go to sleep at night worrying about what will happen the next day, it’s just too hard.
 You know, he worked like I did, 365 times a year back in the old days.
 He actually broke in in Charlotte in 1975.
 I’d only been here a year when Randy moved in down here.
-He played semi-pro baseball, I think, in St. Louis and was doing fairly well but wasn’t blowing up the ladder like expected so he came here and broke in the business.
+He played semi-pro baseball in St. Louis and was doing fairly well but wasn’t blowing up the ladder like expected, so he came here and broke into the business.

-“The irony in that is when I first moved here in ’74, I actually traveled with his dad several times.
+“The irony in that is, when I first moved here in ’74, I actually traveled with his dad several times.
 I knew the whole family very well.
-His dad just passed recently and I think that hurt Randy really bad.
+His dad just passed recently, and I think that hurt Randy really badly.
 They were very close.
 Randy just dropped out of sight when the company was sold from WCW (to WWE).

-Flair goes on to talk about whether or not Savage is one of the 10 greatest wrestlers ever.
+Flair goes on to talk about whether or not Savage is one of the ten greatest wrestlers ever.

 “The irony in that is Randy was only 58-years-old.
 That’s sad because I guarantee you he’s got enough money to live 200 more years.
 He made it.
 He worked hard to earn it.
 He worked very hard to earn it.
 He deserved it.
 But I always used to say to him, ‘Man, you live for the day.’
 Today’s another example of why you have to live for today.
 You never know.”

-Randy Savage vs. Ric Flair, WrestleMania VIII, April 5, 1992
+Watch Randy Savage vs. Ric Flair, WrestleMania VIII, April 5, 1992:

 If you enjoyed this piece, be sure not to miss the following articles on our site: